Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 directly.

 ## 84-010 Refactoring Order domain layer Updating Order Approval Saga
+Let's say two threads try to commit the changes after reading the same data and the @Version version field of that data is 0.
+Since the op is an UPDATE op, only one of them will get the write lock on DB obj and commit the changes which will increment the version by one.
+Only then, the second thread will get the lock an then it will compare the version of the row which was read at the start of the tx(rollback() method of OrderApprovalSaga) with the current version which is 1.
+Since the versions mismatch(because the original version is
+0 and now is 1), the persistent provider will throw OptimisticLockingException and the changes of the second thread or tx will be roll backed.

+There is also a unique index on type, saga_id, saga_status cols on payment_outbox_table as in the approval_outbox_table.
+So it won't be possible to insert the same data into the payment_outbox_table even if there was no optimistic lock checks.

 ## 85-011 Updating the Order Application Service Test for Outbox pattern changes
 ## 86-012 Refactoring Order Data Access module for Outbox pattern